 - Take additional nutrition measures to re-establish metabolic maintenance.

-If your dog is infected, your veterinarian will review all the particulars of treatment.
+If your dog is infected, your veterinarian will review all the particulars of parvo treatment.
 Now options even allow you to treat a dog at home instead of requiring several nights of hospitalization.

 And Primm says treatment for parvo is getting better.
 "It used to be that more than half of these dogs died, but we have improved our success rates over the years," Primm says.
 "Still it is expensive and hard on the dog to go through this, so vaccination is absolutely the best idea."

-Keys to Parvo Prevention
+Keys to Preventing Parvo in Dogs and Puppies

 Vaccination is the key to preventing parvovirus.
 Usually given as a part of a puppy's initial vaccination series, the parvovirus vaccine is part of the DAPP vaccine, a combination vaccination that protects against distemper virus, adenovirus, parvovirus, and parainfluenza virus.